 Overall, I think it’s safe to say that TPUs are designed with deep learning performance in mind while GPUs are simply good for pretty much anything else.

 GPU vs TPU: Use Case

 In the end, I think Google’s benchmark shows that TPUs outperform GPUs when using a low precision model.
 This makes it a good fit for inference tasks where a high throughput is needed and a lower accuracy can be accepted.
 When you need a higher level of precision, GPUs should be your choice as they allow for easier changes in computation precision.

 Possible applications for TPUs are image/audio/video processing, speech recognition, natural language processing (NLP), search, optimizer of large-scale systems (e.g., databases or server farms), deep learning inference on personal devices, parallel processing in general and many more .
 So now you know about the differences between TPUs and GPUs.
 I hope this short article was helpful.

 The second difference between TPU and GPU is their programming language.
 As I mentioned before, the TPU can only run machine learning tasks, so it’s programmed in C++ to execute commands on thousands of cores at once.
-GPUs are programmed in either CUDA or OpenCL , depending on the manufacturer, but they are designed to use general-purpose programming languages, so there is a speed disadvantage when running machine learning tasks.
+GPUs are programmed in either CUDA or OpenCL, depending on the manufacturer, but they are designed to use general-purpose programming languages, so there is a speed disadvantage when running machine learning tasks.

 The third main difference between TPU and GPU is their source of power.
 The Tesla P40 from NVIDIA draws around 250Watts, while the TPU v2 draws around 15 Watts.
 This means that the NVIDIA Tesla P40 uses 25x more power than the TPU v2 to run a machine learning task.

-Pros and cons of tpu and gpu
+Let’s discuss pros and cons of tpu and GPU one by one.